codurance/site/_posts/2015-08-17-increasing-complexity-one-entity-at-a-time.md

 ### Fixing the problem (1st solution)

-After another discussion, we decided that an Engagement would always be for a Company and it may have come to us through a partner.
+After another discussion, we decided that an Engagement would always be for a Company but it may have come to us through a partner.
 That changed things again.
 So, I decided to do the following: remove all the dependencies (attributes containing other entities or list of entities) from all the entities.
 Then ended up like that:

 ```java
 class Company {